ARCTraining/data-vis/docs/02-first-plot.md

 So far, we have created a random data set and plotted it using the default settings provided by `matplotlib`: we have left the marker style, size and colour exactly as they are (apart from the brief discussion of overlapping data, above); each data point is identical.

 This is sufficient if we only want to address the relationship between two variables *x* and *y*.
-But frequently, we will want to
+But frequently, we will want to explore more than that.

 Sophie Warnes provides us with a list of ways data can be encoded in her 2018 medium article ["What’s visual ‘encoding’ in data viz, and why is it important?"](https://medium.com/@sophiewarnes/whats-visual-encoding-in-data-viz-and-why-is-it-important-7406bc88b4b4):